-OFFICE of the To be OIC Tracking INSURANCE completed Number: COMMISSIONER by OIC WASHINGTON STATE Balance Billing Protection Act Arbitration Initiation L - Request Form \ =bit=ation @ Read the information on the back of the form.
-Submit completed form to: BBPA // 1.
-VERIFICATION: You must check all applicable boxes or this will be rejected. gole.wa.gov The patient's plan is regulated by the OIC or is a self-funded group hea at has elected to participate in the BBPA (See information on back.)
-IF NOT, DO I have attached a copy of the notice of payment that shows the date(s) of payment yments ar ndattest that the most recent date of payment was in the last 40 days.
-IF IT'S NOT, IT'S UN TIMELY.
+Balance Billing Protection Act Arbitration Initiation Request Form Read the information on the back of the form.
+Submit completed form to: BBPA Arbitration@oic.wa.gov 1.
+VERIFICATION: You must check all applicable boxes or this will be rejected.
+The patient's plan is regulated by the OIC or is a self-funded group health plan that has elected to participate in the BBPA (See information on back.)
+IF NOT, DO NOT SUBMIT.
+I have attached a copy of the notice of payment that shows the date(s) of payments and attest that the most recent date of payment was in the last 40 days.
+IF IT'S NOT, IT'S UNTIMELY.
 DO NOT SUBMIT.
 I have not attached anything that requires encryption or password protection.
-If this is a request for multiple claims, I have checked that all the claims invol carrier and provider/facility.
+If this is a request for multiple claims, I have checked that all the claims involve the same carrier and provider/facility.
 IF NOT, YOU MUST SUBMIT INDIVIDUAL CLAIMS.
-The other party has been included as a courtesy copied recipient to this email iled reques t.
+The other party has been included as a courtesy copied recipient to this emailed request.
 Their email address has been verified and is the correct contact.
-2. DATE CHECK: (a) Date of most recent payment - must be (b) Date of completion of 3 day paria d of good (a) Date of most recent payment - must be within last 40 days or will be rejected. day pend od or good Main last to adjo of this so tojotto.
-7 (c) Date of notice to non-initiating party (notice (d) Date(s) of service.
-If mu s, note the to initiate arbitration) date of service for each claim 1 3.
-FILING INFORMATION: If the person filing the request to initiate arbitration is filing on behalf of a provider facility or o carrier, please provide the following information.
-Please indicate if you are a legal representative of the filin g party.
-Name(s): Address: Telephone: Email : 4.
-INITIATING PARTY: The requesting entity is a: [] Health care facility If checked, provide License typ e: [Health care provider If checked, provide Specialty [] Carrier/Third Party Administrator Name(s): Address: Telephone: Email : - 5.
-NON-INITIATING PARTY: The non-initiating party is a: [] Carrier/third-party administrator [] Health care [Name:] provider [] facility Name.
-Address: Telephone: Email : 6.
-DESCRIPTION OF HEALTH CARE SERVICES PROVIDED (including any annlicable CPT codes): Description: 7.
-ADDITIONAL INFORMATION: (if multiple claims, can attach on separate sheet) (a) Group/plan number(s): (b)Claim number(s): (c) Initiating party's final offer: (V) minuting party a man oner.
-Please review important information on the back of this form prior to submitting this request
+2. DATE CHECK: (a) Date of most recent payment - must be (b) Date of completion of 30-day period of good within last 40 days or will be rejected faith negotiation (c) Date of notice to non-initiating party (notice (d) Date(s) of service.
+If multiple claims, note the to initiate arbitration) date of service for each claim 3.
+FILING INFORMATION: If the person filing the request to initiate arbitration is filing on behalf of a provider, facility or carrier, please provide the following information: Please indicate if you are a legal representative of the filing party.
+Name(s) Address: Email: Telephone 4.
+INITIATING PARTY: The requesting entity is a: [] Health care facility If checked, provide License type:] Health care provider If checked, provide Specialty type:] Carrier/Third Party Administrator Name(s): Address: Telephone: Email: 5.
+NON-INITIATING PARTY: The non-initiating party is a: [] Carrier/third-party administrator [] Health care [] provider [] facility Name: Telephone: Address: Email 6.
+DESCRIPTION OF HEALTH CARE SERVICES PROVIDED (including any applicable CPT codes): Description: 7.
+ADDITIONAL INFORMATION: (if multiple claims, can attach on separate sheet) (a) Group/plan number(s): (b)Claim number(s):

+Please review important information on the back of this form prior to submitting this request.